crypticCaroline/ms1-plantfactory/README.md

 ### Typography

 I have used https://fonts.google.com/ for my fonts.
 I have chosen to use Yanone Kaffeesatz as my main font throughout the website.
 This is a fairly modern looking style that is easy to read at various sizes.
 To increase the readability, I have increased the letter spacing in most cases.
-For the use in the headers, I have increased the letter spacing further to make the headings seem more defined and stand out.
+For the use in the headers, I have increased the letter spacing further to make the headings more defined and stand out.
 I have also used a varity of font weights to make some sections easier to read and stand out.

 I have also used Comic Neue for the testimonies this is because the style is a little more playful and is a welcome change from the font used in the main body of the website.